The Portrait Conference ( TPC ) Terms and Conditions 2019

 22. The judging process is as follows:

-• Each entry will be judged in its category and the judges scores will be averaged to produce a final score.
+- Each entry will be judged in its subcategory and the judge’s scores will be averaged to produce a final score.

-23. There are three categories: Open, Amateur and Student
+23. There are two categories: Open and Amateur

-The winners of the Open and Amateur categories will win:
+The overall winners of the Open and Amateur categories will win:

 The winners of the Print Competition will win:

-24. Additional non-financial Gold, Silver and Bronze Merit Awards will be will be awarded based on the averaged 3 voting scores as follows:
+25. Additional non-financial Gold, Silver and Bronze Merit Awards will be awarded based on the averaged 3 voting scores as follows: